 I, the undersigned, am owner/authorized agent/tenant of the premise at which the mentioned work is to be performed.
 I hereby authorize Connectionz Acquisition LLC it's subsidiaries to use such labor and materials as deemed advisable.
-I agree to make payment in the full amount of \$12.463.60 upon completion of the work unless otherwise noted.
-A monthly service charge of 1.5% will be added on all unpaid balances after completion of service, (18% per annum).
+I agree to make payment in the full amount of \$12,463.60 upon completion of the work unless otherwise noted.
+A monthly service charge of 1.5% will be added on all unipaid balances after completion of service, (18% per annum).
 Should any dispute arise between the parties that results in legal action, I agree that the losing party will be required to pay the prevailing party's reasonable attorney's fees and court costs.
-I recognize that aged equipment and fixtures may no longer be serviceable and agree to hold Connectionz Acquisition LLC and its subsidiaries blameless for any damage of destruction to those items as a result of these conventional repair efforts or for any existing damage.
-Lecognize that unpresseen problems may be disconvered as work is being performed and may change the estimate existing damage.
-I recognize that unforeseen problems may be discovered as work is being performed and may change the estimate to fully satisfy all repairs.
+I recognize that aged equipment and fixtures may no longer be serviceable and agree to hold Connectionz Acquisition LLC and its subsidiaries blameless for any damage or destruction to those items as a result of these conventional repair efforts or for any existing damage.
+I recognize that undoreseen problems may be discovered as work is being performed and may change the estimate to fully satisfy all repairs.
 Any cancellation or reschedule will result in a cancellation fee.
+Any cancellation may be discovered as work is being performed and may change the estimate to fully satisfy all repairs.
+Any cancellation or reschedule will result in a cancellation fee.
 Any cancellation will result in a cancellation fee.

 The amount of the fee will be 25% of the services.
 Cancellations made same day will not receive a refund.
-I understand that I will be charged for any work performed on the property if cancelation of the job.
-All installations come with a 1yr workmanship guarantee
+I understand that I will be charged for any work performed on the property if cancellation fee.

-1/12/2024 I, the undersigned, have inspected all work completed and verified that all agreed upon repairs and/or replacements are complete and in working order.
+I, the undersigned, have inspected all work completed and verified that all agreed upon repairs and/or replacements are complete and in working order.
 I understand the warranty as it has been expressed.
-I understand that if problems arise, Connectionz Acquisition LLC and its subsidiaries will honor this warranty as long as it's terms are not lated.
+I understand that if problems arise, Connectionz Acquisition LLC and its subsidiaries will honor this warranty as long as it's terms are not violated.
 I understand the CMPP membership is a one year recurring monthly payment of \$17.95.
-All installations come with a 1yr workmanship guarantee
+All installations come with a 1yr workmaship guarantee